 The P-3 classification visa is accorded to culturally unique artists and entertainers, individually or as a group, coming to the U.S. to develop, interpret, represent, coach, or teach their particular art or discipline.
-Culturally unique means “a style of artistic expression, methodology or medium which is unique to a particular country, nation, society, class, ethnicity, religion, tribe, or other group of persons”.
+Culturally unique means “a style of artistic expression, methodology or medium which is unique to a particular country, nation, society, class, ethnicity, religion, tribe, or other groups of persons”.

 All P categories allow for essential support personnel who are defined as ‘a highly skilled, essential person and an integral part of the performance of the alien because the support services cannot readily be performed by a U.S. worker.
-These categories are classified as P-1S, P-2S and P-3S.
+These categories are classified as P-1S, P-2S, and P-3S.

 If you have questions about an immigration matter, and/or you need help in the process, please contact our immigration attorneys or call The Law Firm of Shihab & Associates at (800) 625-3404.
 We handle various matters including family immigration, immigrant visas, non-immigrant visas, employment visas, and H1B visas, Investor Visas, PERM applications, Green Cards and Permanent Residence, and many more.